kinow/autosubmit/docs/source/usage/wrappers.rst

 .. important::  Note that the **numbers** shown in this documentation are examples.
 The actual values must be set according to the specific workflow, as well as the platform configurations.

-For example, in the case of the vertical wrapper, if the maximum wallclock for the platform is 72 hours and each simulation takes 2 hours to complete, then this will be the most limiting factor, and even if **MAXWRAPPEDJOBS** is greater than 36, for the simulations no more than 36 would be wrapped together.
+For example, in the case of the vertical wrapper, if the maximum wallclock for the platform is 72 hours and each simulation takes 2 hours to complete, then this will be the most limiting factor, and even if **MAXWRAPPEDJOBS** is greater than 36, no more than 36 simulations could be wrapped together.

 Note that the solution considers the order of the sections defined in the ``jobs_cxxx.conf`` file, so the order of the sections given in the expression is irrelevant.
 Additionally, jobs are grouped within the corresponding date, member and chunk hierarchy.